101 Cooking For Two

 chopped onion on a black board

-• Add to the crock pot; one 14 oz can low sodium chicken broth, one tablespoon cumin, one to two teaspoon paprika, two teaspoon chili powder, three garlic cloves minced, one teaspoon salt, ½ teaspoon pepper, and optionally ½ teaspoon of cayenne pepper.
-Add chicken and cook on high for 1 ½ to 2 hours.
+• Add to the crock pot or a large desktop pot like a Dutch oven; one 14 oz can low sodium chicken broth, 1 tablespoon cumin, 1-2 teaspoons of paprika, 2 teaspoons of chili powder, 3 garlic cloves minced, 1 teaspoon salt, ½ teaspoon pepper, and optionally ½ teaspoon of cayenne pepper.
+Add chicken and cook on high for 1 ½ to 2 hours in the crock pot.
+Or on the stovetop, bring to a boil, then decrease to simmer and cover for 20-30 minutes.
+Cook until chicken is 165°.

 raw chicken in the crock pot with broth